Skip to main content

 The Prophecy Books

 Finally, in the OT, the seventeen (17) books that follow the books of Poetry are known as the books of Prophecy.
 They include Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
-And they contain prophetic messages from God to His people concerning events that were futuristic to them since many have already been fulfilled.
-Therefore, some still remain to be fulfilled.
+And they contain prophetic messages from God to His people concerning events that were futuristic to them, since many have already been fulfilled.
+Therefore, some remain to be fulfilled.

 Additionally, five (5) books out of the 17 are known as the Major Prophets.
 These include Isaiah, Jeremiah, Ezekiel, and Daniel.